owkin/GrAIdient/Docs/Examples/VGG.md

 # 🚀 VGG Example

-This example trains a simple model on the GPU.
+This example trains a simple model (simplified from the VGG architecture) on the GPU.
 The dataset used is CIFAR 10.
-We want to train the model to discriminate between 2 labels (not the 10 available).
+We want to train the model to discriminate between 2 labels (not the 10 available): the 8 (ships) against the 5 (dogs).

 Here is a subset of images we find for the label 8 (ships) vs label 5 (dogs).